Where To Watch German Movies Online: 6 High-Quality Sites for German Immersion

 With this in mind, here are seven key tips to ensure that you’re picking up the most German possible while still being entertained.

-- Don’t Stop the Movie Too Often Unlike televisions with their clumsy remotes, it’s very easy—and tempting—to hit the pause button on your media player or rewind the film back a few seconds.
+- Don’t Stop the Movie Too Often Unlike televisions with their clumsy remotes, it’s very easy—and tempting—to hit the pause button on your media player or rewind the movie back a few seconds.
 It’s alright to do this once in a while to satisfy your curiosity about a word or to really understand a dialogue that may be crucial for the plot.
 However, you should limit your pausing and rewinding.
 Avoid interrupting the flow of a movie too much.
-Not only do interruptions take away from your enjoyment, but they prevent your brain from meeting the challenge of hearing German conversations in real time.
+Not only do interruptions take away from your enjoyment, but they prevent your brain from meeting the challenge of hearing German conversations in real-time.

 - Use the Context of the Scene to Guess Words Much like speaking or listening to German in real life, you can use the context of the situation and the words that you already recognize to figure out what’s going on.
 Even better, in movies this context is often acted out, giving a more complete, audiovisual picture of what the dialogue is about.

-- Have a Notepad/Word Processor Handy to Write Down New Words The words you hear over and over again in a film are already more likely to stick in your brain.
+- Have a Notepad/Word Processor Handy to Write Down New Words The words you hear over and over again in a movie are already more likely to stick in your brain.
 So, what better way to increase your vocabulary than by recording the new words that you find in the movie?
-Jot them down with your best guesses at their meanings, along with how they contributed to the dialogue in the film.
+Jot them down with your best guesses at their meanings, along with how they contributed to the dialogue in the movie.
 By the time the credits roll, you’ll probably have heard quite a few new words.
 You might even have a pretty good idea of what they mean from the context alone.
 Even so, it’s always a good idea to write these words down and confirm their definitions and usages with online German dictionaries.

-- Rewatch the Movie for Clarity It’s tempting to always move right on to a new adventure with a different film, but there’s a lot to be gained by taking the time to watch the same movie again.
+- Rewatch the Movie for Clarity It’s tempting to always move right on to a new adventure with a different movie, but there’s a lot to be gained by taking the time to watch the same movie again.
 Knowing the plot and having already heard the dialogue once, you’ll be able to pick up some of the words and sentence structures that you missed the first time.

 - Try Both Dubbed and Original Language Movies

-Films originally in German are arguably easier to follow, and perhaps even more enjoyable to view.
+Movies originally in German are arguably easier to follow, and perhaps even more enjoyable to view.
 The language has a more natural rhythm, with real German actors delivering those lines.
 You also can feel proud that you experienced something you couldn’t have without knowing German.

 - Alternative: Take Advantage of Your DVD Collection You can always peruse your shelf for DVDs that include a German option.
-Many films come with either the possibility of putting on German subtitles or watching the entire film dubbed in German.
+Many movies come with either the possibility of putting on German subtitles or watching the entire movie dubbed in German.
 It usually says so on the back of the box.
 Enjoy old favorites in a new way!